sassoftware/sasoptpy/README.md

 ## Examples

-### 1. Squad Selection Problem
+### 1. Team Selection Problem

 <a href="#">
 <img align="right" src="img/example_main.png">
 </a>

-In many team sports, such as soccer, basketball, and e-sports, a commont task is to choose team members from available players.
+In many team sports, such as soccer, basketball, and e-sports, a common task is to choose team members from the pool of available players.
 In the following example, consider a generic problem, where the decision maker is trying to sign three players from hundreds of candidates.
 The objective is to maximize the total rating of the team.

 The problem summary is as follows: